-There comes a time when a person or loved one becomes uncomfortable with living alone due to the possibilities of falling, getting sick, safety issues, forgetting to take medications, loneliness, poor nutrition, or difficulty taking care of household responsibilities.
-It is important to recognize these signs early and work with your loved one to determine the most appropriate senior living situation.
+There comes a time when a loved one becomes uncomfortable with living alone due to the possibilities of falling, getting sick, safety issues, forgetting to take medications, loneliness, poor nutrition, or difficulty taking care of household responsibilities.
+It is important to recognize these signs early and work with your loved one to determine the appropriate senior living situation.

 Once you have chosen your desired location, with your permission your information is sent to our three specialized senior housing facilities.
 After their review, appointments to tour the facilities are arranged.
 If you prefer, we can provide you with the information of these three providers for you to follow up with.
 Once you've selected a facility, a medical assessment will be done to determine the level of care and cost of that care.